Catholic People's Party: 1945–1965

 The KVP was founded on 22 December 1945.
 It was a continuation of the pre-war Roman Catholic State Party (RKSP).
 Unlike the RKSP, the KVP was open to people of all denominations, but mainly Catholics supported the party.
 The party adopted a more progressive course and a more modern image than its predecessor.

-In the elections of 1946 the party won a third of the vote, and joined the newly founded social democratic Labour Party (PvdA) to form a government coalition.
-This Roman/Red coalition (Roman (Rooms) for the Roman Catholic KVP, Rood, Red for the social democratic PvdA) lasted until 1958.
-In the first two years the KVP's Louis Beel led the Cabinet.
-Beel was not the party's leader a post which was taken by Carl Romme, who led the KVP between 1946 and 1961, from the House of Representatives.
-After the 1948 election the PvdA became larger and supplied the prime minister Willem Drees.
-The PvdA and the KVP were joined by combinations of the protestant-Christian Anti-Revolutionary Party (ARP) and Christian Historical Union (CHU) and the liberal People's Party for Freedom and Democracy (VVD) to form oversized cabinets, which often held a comfortable two-thirds majority.
-The cabinets were oriented at rebuilding the Dutch society and economy after the ravages of the Second World War and grant independence to the Dutch colony Indonesia.
-That last point was caused a split within the KVP, in 1948 a small group of Catholics broke away to form the Catholic National Party (KNP): it was opposed to the decolonisation of Indonesia and to cooperation between the Catholics and social-democrats.
-Under pressure of the Catholic Church the two parties united again in 1955.
+In the 1946 general election, the party won a third of the vote, and joined the newly founded social democratic Labour Party (PvdA) to form a government coalition.
+This Roman/Red coalition ("Roman" for the KVP, "Red" for the PvdA) lasted until 1958.
+In the first two years, the KVP's Louis Beel led the Cabinet.
+Beel was not the party's leader, a post which was taken by Carl Romme, who led the KVP from the House of Representatives between 1946 and 1961.
+After the 1948 general election, the PvdA supplied the prime minister Willem Drees.
+The PvdA and the KVP were joined by combinations of the Protestant-Christian Anti-Revolutionary Party (ARP) and Christian Historical Union (CHU) and the liberal People's Party for Freedom and Democracy (VVD) to form oversized cabinets, which often held a comfortable two-thirds majority in the House of Representatives.
+The cabinets were oriented at rebuilding Dutch society and economy after the ravages of World War II and grant independence to Indonesia.
+That last point caused a split within the KVP; in 1948, a small group of Catholics opposed to decolonisation and cooperation with social democrats broke away to form the Catholic National Party (KNP).
+Under pressure of the Catholic Church, the two parties reunited in 1955.